mikeerickson/gulp-phpspec/README.md

 ### (codeceptpath,options,cb)

-#### codeceptpath
+#### phpspecpath

 Type: `String`

-The path to the desired Codeception binary
+The path to the desired PHPSpec binary
-- If not supplied, the defeault path will be ./vendor/bin/codecept
+- If not supplied, the defeault path will be ./vendor/bin/phpspec

 #### options.debug
 Type: `Boolean (Default: false)`